MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 Depending on your choice of the supported database management system (DBMS), select one of the following topics to create the database with Ant tasks.

 ### Creating the DB2 database tables with Ant tasks
-Use Ant tasks that are provided with MobileFirst Server installation to create the DB2  database.
+Use Ant tasks that are provided with {{ site.data.keys.mf_server }} installation to create the DB2  database.

 To create the database tables in a database that already exists, see [Create the database tables with Ant tasks](#create-the-database-tables-with-ant-tasks).